 12th August 2020 and if the COVID-19 pandemic wasn’t bad enough, my studio flooded.
 A torrential downpour overwhelmed the badly maintained drainage system in the road leading to my studio and within ten minutes, the basement was under 25cm of dirty road-water.
 You can read all about that here.
 A devastating experience, I was in no state of mind to begin looking for new premises for Plasma Music.

 20th November 2020 was my last day.
 On the evening of the 19th, my wife Julie and my good friend Tony, made one last trip to the old studio.
 It was a little emotional, to say the least.
-All three of took a sigh and were very aware of what we were individually feeling.
+As I said, we'd been there for almost ten years.
+All three of us took a sigh and were very aware of what we were individually feeling.
 I designed the whole place and Tony paid for a lot of the build.
 ‘Area 51’ had a lot of good memories, not just for us but many friends and customers.
 A final goodbye, Tony and Julie reminded me that it was time to move on.

-I’d just like to take this opportunity to say THANK YOU to my family, friends and neighbours.
+I’d just like to take this opportunity to say THANK YOU to my lovely family, my awesome friends and my kind neighbours.
 My youngest daughter, Tsunami was actually responsible to motivate me (kick my arse) to make a start.
 She’s just graduated with a 1st but has put her dad first, too!

 My wife Julie, has been incredibly patient over the past few months, what with our home seemingly disappearing under a deluge of amplifiers, keyboards, mixing desks, guitars and a lot more.
 Julie has also been helping with stripping wallpaper and organising skips, etc.